katsuakikureyama/PackageJS/README.md

 # PackegeJS

 ## Conception
 create similar class object that has accessor by prototype chain control . for instance , static public private protected and exteds ,interface .

 if you know well more  object-oriented programming launguage , you will understand concept soon .

 object , accessor concept was made like a Java . but , you not need to native keyword new .

 because , PackegeJS has concept that memory control . so ,this library being careful to prototype chain . but , this library not Stable version. if you care memory manage , you need to thinking about JavaScript structure. especially ,for circular reference.
+If you find a bug, please let me know.

 this library has some namespace as packege. also , name space concept was made like a Java . in my plan , if i create javascript library , will expansion to Package JS .

 Package JS provide namespace and object-oriented programming for javascript.

 ## Description

 Package JS has minimum package .

         package.lang
         package.instance
         package.defined

 package.lang has some packege.

         packege.lang.object
         packege.lang.class